 Slender Club-rush is a generally coastal plant in the British Isles, frequent in Ireland and western Britain, extending eastwards to the New Forest where it is locally common, with an outlier in Norfolk.
 Its conservation status in both England and Great Britain as a whole is accordingly of 'Least Concern'.
-Its presence at only three locations in Kent has only been recognised recently and its county status is rare.
+Its presence at only three locations in Kent has only been recognised recently (following which one has been damaged by ornithological interests and may no subsist) and its county status is rare.